danielthetam/danielthetam.github.io/_posts/2023-09-20-creating-our-process.md

 If it is false, it will let them know that their request has been rejected.

 These tasks will be known as `Approval Notice` and `Rejection Notice`.
 Now, click on the `Custom Tasks`(icon of cogs) button to add our new custom email task to the editorial space.
-Name is `Approval Notice`.
+Name it `Approval Notice`.
 Then, connect the new exclusive gateway to our new custom task, click on the arrow, and add the following expression: `hasBeenApproved = true and hasBeenValidated = true`.
-This path will only open when(i.e the approval email will only be sent) when both Processing Officers and Department Manager approve of the request.
+Now the approval email will only be sent when both Processing Officers and Department Manager approve of the request.
 Finally, add an `End` node and connect the custom task to it to signify the end of the process.

-For now, we know that our process can be lead to Rejection Notice from two paths.
-First from the rejection of Processing Officers, and second from the approval of Processing Officers, but the rejection of the Department Manager.
+For now, we know that our process can be led to Rejection Notice from two paths.
+* From the rejection of Processing Officers at the start
+* The approval of Processing Officers at the start but the rejection of the Department Manager in the end.
 To combine these two paths, we shall create another exclusive gateway just to organise these two paths into one that leads to the same result.
-Now, place a new exclusive gateway, and connect our Department Manager Decision gateway to it, click on the arrow, and add the condition: `hasBeenApproved = false or hasBeenValidated = false`.
-Lastly, also connect our "Processing Officer Decision" gateway to the same gateway, click on the arrow, and add the condition `hasBeenValidated = false`.
+Now, place a new exclusive gateway, and connect our Department Manager Decision gateway to it.
+Click on the arrow, and add the condition: `hasBeenApproved = false or hasBeenValidated = false`.
+Lastly, also connect our "Processing Officer Decision" gateway to the same gateway.
+Click on the arrow, and add the condition `hasBeenValidated = false`.

 Add a new custom email task and name it `Rejection Notice`.
 Finally, connect our new gateway to this node and connect the email task to another end node.
 At last, our work for the business process is finished and we can save it.